 Bormio town center

 We set off early to go hiking in the Valtellina valley.
 Although it was off the season, the car park was almost full as we entered a large ski resort in the valley.
 People came here for all kinds of activities, cross-country skiing, snowboarding, and mountain biking.
-But we set the intention right from the beginning that our week-long trip would be a vacation only.
-Definitely would not do anything hardcore!
+But we decided that this time the trip would be a pure leisure!